Galaxyy2/gx-weedshop/README.md

 # gx-weedshop
-This is a free weed shop script used with a legion weed shop mlo
+This is version 2 of a free weed shop script used with a legion weed shop mlo

 # Preview
 https://www.youtube.com/watch?v=LFIrb1iBdng&t=4s